ARMmbed/mbed-os/tools/cmake/README.md

 ### Known issues

-- ARMClang6: the assembler does not include definitions.
-It will be fixed in the upcoming release (>3.18.2).
-Reference: https://gitlab.kitware.com/cmake/cmake/-/issues/21148#note_823305
 - Ninja: ARMClang6 response files require unix paths on Windows.
-Reference: https://gitlab.kitware.com/cmake/cmake/-/issues/21093
+Reference: https://gitlab.kitware.com/cmake/cmake/-/issues/21093.
+We disabled response files for Ninja on Windows until CMake is fixed.

 ## How to build an application

 Prerequisities:
-- CMake >=3.18.2
+- CMake >=3.19.0
 - mbed-tools >=3.2.0

 From the application root or wherever `mbed-os.lib` is found: